An Interview with Charles Gibson

 Charles is an extremely uplifting human being who spreads light, giant smiles, and upbeat vibes everywhere he goes.

-Though I had never heard of this before and typically do not dig touching or being touched by strangers, there was a trust we all built as we learned more about this incredible healing modality.
+Though I had never heard of this before and typically do not dig being touched by strangers, there was a trust we all built as we learned more about this incredible healing modality.

 And although I'm a wee bit terrified of acro yoga and the idea of trusting someone to not accidentally break my neck, he seemed like a pretty trustworthy guy.